Hycenya/Hycenya/README.md

 - 👀 I’m interested in computer
 - 🌱 I’m currently learning program
 - 📫 How to reach me: Don't
-- 😄 Pronouns: ...
+- 😄 Pronouns: Huh is this an english class????
+Stop shoving grammar terms in my face!!!
-- ⚡ Fun fact: Amongusඞ
+- ⚡ Fun fact: Meow

 <!---
 Citan-09/Citan-09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.